Can You Eat Chicken Salad While Pregnant?

 • Raw or undercooked poultry, sausages and hot dogs

-• Deli meats such as ham, salami and pre-cooked chicken
+• Deli meat such as ham, salami and pre-cooked chicken

 • Raw or smoked fish and seafood and ready-to-eat chilled seafood that will not be further cooked (e.g cooked prawns)